gitlabhq/gitlabhq/doc/api/tags.md

 ## Create a new release

 Add release notes to the existing git tag.
 It returns 201 if the release is created successfully.
 If the tag does not exist, 404 is returned.
+If there already exists a release for the given tag, 409 is returned.

 ```
 POST /projects/:id/repository/tags/:tag_name/release